AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-event-forwarding.md

 ## Forward data from the Platform Edge Network to a non-Adobe solution

-In this exercise you will learn to set up an event-forwarding data element, configure an event-forwarding rule, and validate using a third-part tool called [Webhook.site](https://webhook.site/).
+In this exercise you will learn how to set up an event-forwarding data element, configure an event-forwarding rule, and validate using a third-part tool called [Webhook.site](https://webhook.site/).

 >[!NOTE]
 >